2007riot/Proyecto-final/README.md

 #### Donate animal view
 <img width="900" alt="Screenshot 2024-01-29 at 10 13 44" src="https://github.com/2007riot/Proyecto-final/assets/73304608/676f76a5-c66f-4738-9df9-67bc0cfc8114">

+#### Features
+Users can view a list of animals available for adoption, filter by animal type, size, and age.
+Additionally, users have the option to offer their animals for adoption by providing the necessary information.
+They can also delete or edit animals from the database.

 ### How to Install and Run the Project
 In order to run the project, you need VSCode and Node.js installed on your machine.